Kindling/react-tinymce-mention/README.md

 # React TinyMCE @Mentions

+# WIP

 Provides a simple interface for adding `@mention` functionality into the TinyMCE rich text editor, built with [React.js](http://facebook.github.io/react/) and [Redux](https://github.com/gaearon/redux).
 Works best with [react-tinymce](https://github.com/mzabriskie/react-tinymce/tree/master), but will work in any environment where `window.tinymce` is available.

 ## Installation
 `npm install --save react-tinymce-mention`